dzdjdyzan/mantis-image-to-sound/README.md

 This is a quick mock up of an algorithm to be used for the Mantis audio synthesizer.
 The final version of Mantis will use this algorithm to initially generate a short audio file whose data is generated from the rgb pixel data of a user selected image.
 The user will then be able to further scan pixel data which will trigger grains of sound to be played from the initially generate audio file.

+WARNING: The resulting generated audio can sometimes be harsh particularily in the higher frequency spectrum, it is reccommended for now to first play the audio at a low enough volume to avoid discomfort.
+Increase the volume slowly afterwards to your comfort and enjoy the various sound worlds.

 ## Requirements:

 - Python 3.8+